Milwaukee District Garden Clubs

 Cultivating horticulture skills, floral design and environmental awareness

 Established in 1932, the Milwaukee District Garden Clubs (MDGC) is a member of the Wisconsin Garden Club Federation (WGCF) and the National Garden Clubs, Inc. (NGC), which is the largest gardening organization in the world.
-The NGC consists of eight regions, and Wisconsin is part of the Central Region.
+The NGC consists of eight regions, and Wisconsin is part of Central Region.
 Wisconsin is divided into five districts, with the counties of Dodge, Jefferson, Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington and Waukesha in the MDGC.

 Picture